Wolff–Parkinson–White syndrome: Treatment

-According to the ACLS protocol, people with WPW who are experiencing rapid abnormal heart rhythms (tachydysrhythmias) may require synchronized electrical cardioversion if they are demonstrating severe signs or symptoms (for example, low blood pressure or lethargy with altered mental status).
-If they are relatively stable, medication may be used.
+According to the ACLS protocol, patients with WPW who become symptomatic with a supraventricular tachycardia (SVT) with hemodynamic instability (along with a heart rate (HR) > 150 bpm during the SVT episode and the abnormal heart rhythm seen on a current ECG, hemodynamic instability is defined as hypotension with a systolic blood pressure (SBP) < 90 mm Hg or a rather-sudden drop in the SBP by > 40 mm Hg; other symptoms may include chest pain, palpitations, shortness of breath (SOB), confusion, delayed capillary refill, acute drop in urinary output (oliguria), lethargy with a change in mentation, or altered mental status and disorientation) requires emergent medical intervention with an automated external defibrillator (AED) for prompt electrical synchronized cardioversion in an attempt to bring the patient back into a normal sinus rhythm and/or prevent further decompensation, cardiac arrest, and mortality.

+If the WPW patient is symptomatic but hemodynamically stable, antiarrhythmic drugs (e.g., amiodarone or procainamide) may be used in an attempt to chemically convert the patient back into normal sinus rhythm.

 Medications

 WPW pattern with hemodynamically stability and orthodromic AVRT leading to a regular narrow complex tachycardia may be managed similarly to other regular narrow complex supraventricular tachycardias: first with vagal maneuvers followed by a trial of adenosine (first-line therapy).
 The 2015 ACC/AHA/HRS guidelines recommend beta-blockers or calcium channel blockers as second-line agents, electric cardioversion is reserved for refractory arrhythmias.
 However, if there is any doubt about the diagnosis of orthodromic AVRT or if aberrant conduction leading to a wide complex QRS is observed, it may be prudent to manage as undifferentiated wide complex tachycardia.

 People with atrial fibrillation and rapid ventricular response may be treated with amiodarone or procainamide to stabilize their heart rate.
 Procainamide and cardioversion are accepted treatments for conversion of tachycardia found with WPW.
 Amiodarone in atrial fibrillation with WPW, is linked to ventricular fibrillation, and thus may be worse than procainamide.

 AV node blockers should be avoided in atrial fibrillation and atrial flutter with WPW or history of it; this includes adenosine, diltiazem, verapamil, other calcium channel blockers, and beta blockers.
 They can exacerbate the syndrome by blocking the heart's normal electrical pathway (therefore favoring 1:1 atrial to ventricle conduction through the pre-excitation pathway, potentially leading to unstable ventricular arrhythmias).